 For best results, you don’t want a big window with bright sunlight directly behind you.
 Your indoor lighting won’t be able to compete with the sun, and your face will be lost in shadow on your video calls.
 Instead, you want good illumination.
-I use a pair of brightness and color adjustable LED panel desk lamps which I set up on the left and right sides of my desk.
-You may also want a ring light you can clip on over your webcam.
+I used to use a pair of brightness and color adjustable LED panel desk lamps which I set up on the left and right sides of my desk.
+Now I use desk mountable LED panels to free up desk space.

 Many people make the mistake of skipping the lights.
 Don’t make that mistake.
 Good lighting is an inexpensive way to dramatically improve the experience of video calls.
-Even an inexpensive set of LED panel lamps can make a dramatic difference.
+Even an inexpensive lamp can make a dramatic difference.

 A Good Chair

 You’re going to spend a lot of time sitting.
 You need a good chair.
 My favorite is the Herman Miller Aeron chair.
 I would say it’s the Rolls-Royce of office chairs, but it’s not about luxury.
 It’s about posture, comfort, and health.
 A cheap chair could lead to far more expensive back trouble.
 Besides, it looks a lot more professional than a gaming chair.

 You’ll want a desk with space for a dual monitor.
 Bonus: The ability to sit or stand.
 We love a good height adjustable standing desk.
 If you’re standing up a lot, you’ll want an anti-fatigue standing mat.